p-marco/laravel_utils-EntitiesManager/README.md

 ```
     // Example: Generate a model for the "Post" entity
-    artisan entity:generate:model Post
+    artisan entity:generate Post --layer=model
 ```

 * Consistency Across Entities: By following a consistent naming and organization convention, this package helps to ensure that all entities in your application share a uniform structure.
 This consistency makes it easier to understand and maintain your codebase.

 * Improved Code Maintainability: With a well-structured codebase, developers can more effectively collaborate and maintain the application over time.
 This package promotes best practices for code organization.

-In summary, laravel_utils-EntitiesManager simplifies entity management in Laravel by providing a structured approach and tools to generate and organize entity-related components.
+In summary, `laravel_utils-EntitiesManager` simplifies entity management in Laravel by providing a structured approach and tools to generate and organize entity-related components.
 It enhances code maintainability, encourages best practices, and saves developers valuable time when working with entities in their Laravel applications.

 ## Installation